 This year has been the most unique year for everyone.
-My in-laws had come to the US in January planning to stay for 4 months.
-That got extended indefinitely, due to COVID19.
-They are with my brother in law and family.
+My in-laws are currently with my brother in law and family.
 Over the summer break, my father in law asked if the kids would like to learn Sanskrit.
 S and I were happy although the kids were not sure.
 He started teaching Sanskrit to Sarath & Sanjay along with my sister-in-law’s kids.
-The first few months, he taught over WhatsApp call.
+The first few weeks, he taught over WhatsApp call.
 Later they switched to Google Meet.

 It is amazing how much progress the kids have made in Sanskrit.
 I have been picking up some Sanskrit from their lessons as well 🙂 They started off with learning all the different verb forms and now they can actually form sentences.
 The kids ask each other questions and answer them.
 They are now being taught all the Panchatantra stories in Sanskit.